-\\ Students may need to enroll at Dawson Community College for the EDEC classes
+\\ Students will enroll at Dawson Community College for the EDEC classes

 ACCOUNTING TECHNICIAN CERTIFICATE

 The Accounting Technician Certificate Program is designed to prepare students in accounting and finance for business and industry.
 It will prepare a student for entry-level accounting and finance occupations.